John Boyle Chapple: Biography and career

 Chapple was born in Simcoe County, Ontario to Clement Edward Chapple and Annie May Boyle.

 Chapple was elected in the general election in 1959 and but was defeated in the general elections in 1963.
 During the 26th Legislative Assembly of Ontario he served on eight Standing Committees of the Legislative Assembly, with a particular interest in lands and forests, mining, and agricultural issues.
 Chapple lost, in the 1963 general election, to the NDP candidate, Ted Freeman.

-Prior to being elected as a provincial MPP, Chapple had served one term as a Councillor on Fort William City Council from 1949-1951.
+Prior to being elected as a provincial MPP, Chapple had served one term as a Councillor on Fort William City Council from 1949 to 1951.